Admission to the Master of Science Degree in Food Science is based on the following:

 - Complete 1 credit of FSC 892 Food Science Seminar, in which students will present one seminar.
 Students may re-enroll in FSC 892 for a maximum of 2 credits towards the master’s degree.

-- Complete 6 to 10 credits in FSC 899 Master’s Thesis Research.
+- Complete 6 credits in FSC 899 Master’s Thesis Research.
+Students may not earn more than 10 credits in FSC 899.

 - Complete a thesis proposal approved by the guidance committee prior to initiation of research not related to the seminar given in FSC 892.